 - There may be religious reasons why divorce proceedings would not be appropriate.

 Whatever the circumstances, it is possible for any agreement that is reached to be drafted up into a contract so that both parties are very clear about what financial arrangements have been made; and it can even include what arrangements for the children have been agreed.

 This document is called a ‘deed of separation’.
 A deed of separation is contractually binding between the parties; however, it does not get sent to court.
-(The court is not able to make any final orders until divorce proceedings have reached the Decree Nisi stage).
+(The court is not able to make any final orders until divorce proceedings have reached the Conditional Order (formerly the decree nisi) stage.
 For some couples, however, it is important for them to have a very clear agreement as to what they have decided between the two of them.